rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 $ oc apply -k guestbook-app/acm-resources
 ```

-As we can see the guestbook microservice is deployed into the cluster1 because of the placementrules.
+As we can see, the guestbook microservice is deployed in cluster1 because of the placementrules.

 [![](/images/submariner4.png "Submariner Diagram 3")]({{site.url}}/images/submariner4.png)